New student tailgate zone to open for 2017 football season

+Saturday’s home football game will kickoff the season with a new team and a new tailgate zone, too.
+It’s called the Student Fan Zone, and it will provide students with what other football tailgates usually lack: shade, water, food, picnic tables and real bathrooms.

-Football seasons in the past have had a slew of students setting up their own tailgates with friends, family, organizations or on-campus Greek Life members.
-Although these practices have become a tradition, Student Government Senate, as well as former Dean of Students Ricardo Hall, felt the university should do more to enhance the tailgating experience while ensuring students’ safety.
+After a controversial policy change halfway through last year’s football season, Hard Rock Stadium instituted later tailgate start times and a ban on loudpeakers and DJs.
+Student Government and the Dean of Students office felt the university should do more to enhance the tailgating experience while ensuring students’ safety.

-Starting from the opening game on Sept.
-2 against Bethune-Cookman, a designated Student Fan Zone with food and games will now be open outside the stadium, in addition to the independent student tailgates.
-According to the Facebook event, vendors like Shorty’s BBQ and Dunkin’ Donuts and activities like face painting and corn hole will be brought in.
+The result was that students started taking their pre-game celebrations off Hard Rock property, and there was a spike in incidents during tailgates.

 “This all stemmed from the last season changes that the Hard Rock Stadium had made to the tailgating rules,” said Speaker Pro Tempore of the Senate David Mejia, who presented the bill for the Student Zone.